Using Tramadol To Help Dogs With Pain And Anxiety

-While the drowsiness is not a serious problem, you may still think your buddy is sleeping a bit too much.
-If you feel this way, you can try lowering their dosage by a little.
-It would not be recommended to try putting your pet on other drugs unless your veterinarian specifically approved something.
+If you think your buddy is sleeping a bit too much, try lowering their dosage by a little.
+Don’t put your pet on other drugs unless your veterinarian specifically approved something.

 There are some home remedies for curing this.
 You can increase their fiber intake.
 Some sources of fiber include canned pumpkin, dark green vegetables, and coconut fiber, one teaspoon per ten pounds of weight for each.
 You could give wet food instead of dry food to move things along.
-You should also make sure they are drinking plenty of water.
+Check they are drinking plenty of water.

 You may observe your dog falling over, stumbling, and a general loss of balance.
 You may see your puppy walking in circles, tilting his head to one side, or struggling to walk at all.